 Frontal Systems Behavioral Scale

 Past research indicates that traditional neurocognitive assessments can fail to detect deficits in individuals with frontal lobe damage whose behavior in natural settings is clearly impaired.
 The FrSBE is a brief, valid and reliable assessment of three areas of functioning associated with the pre-frontal cortex: apathy, disinhibition and executive dysfunction.
 The FrSBE scores of both cocaine and MA addicted individuals, suggests that there are significant behavioral problems associated with the areas of the pre-frontal cortex.
 Since the FrSBE is a 10-minute self-administered assessment, it is an instrument that could be utilized by substance abuse community treatment programs.
 The FrSBE is written at a 6th grade reading level and consists of 46 self-report items with responses in a five point Likert-type scale.
 The FrSBE assesses three domains: Apathy (14 items), Disinhibition (15 items) and Executive Dysfunction (17 items), these three domains are summed to yield a total score.
 The total score will be utilized as the FrSBE secondary predictor measure while the individual scales (i.e., Apathy, Disinhibition and Executive Dysfunction) will be evaluated in the exploratory analysis.

+For each of the three domain, two measures were taken (before and after).
+To facilitate the analysis , three outcomes were coded: increase, no change, and decrease.
+The test data were used for separate domains or combined of three.

 Assessment of Instruments: The concept “executive function” is an umbrella term comprising a wide range of cognitive processes and behavioral competencies which include verbal reasoning, problem solving, planning, sequencing, the ability to sustain attention, resistance to interference, utilization of feedback, multitasking, cognitive flexibility and the ability to deal with novelty (Streeter et al. 2008).